The Road to Know-Where: An Object-and-Room Informed Sequential BERT for Indoor Vision-Language Navigation

-\paragraph{Effectiveness of Direction and Room-type Losses.} By comparing the results in rows $2$ and $3$ of Table~\ref{tab:ablation}, we observe that the direction loss $\mathcal{L}^{\mathbf{D}}$ brings consistent performance improvement on all four splits, and particularly on the unseen splits.
+\paragraph{Effectiveness of Direction and Room-type Losses.} By comparing the results in rows $2$ and $3$ of Table~\ref{tab:ablation}, we observe that the direction loss $\mathcal{L}^{\mathbf{D}}$ brings consistent performance improvement on all four splits (in terms of SR for REVERIE), and particularly on the unseen splits.
 This might be attributed to that the direction information increases the distinguishability of navigation candidates and is easily generalized to unseen scenarios.
-Regarding the room-type losses (rows 3, 4, and 5), we find that for the NDH task both losses boost the performance (\eg, from 3.88 to 4.21 on Val Seen, and from 3.09 to 3.3 on Val Unseen); for the REVERIE task, both losses improve performance on the Val Seen split (the SPL score increases from 39.5 to 42.2, SR from 41.5 to 45.2) while they slightly harm the performance on Val Unseen split (the SPL score drops from 16.9 to 15.1, SR from 18.6 to 16.8).
-Considering the large improvement of SR score on Val Seen split and the large gap between seen and unseen environments, the slight performance perturbation on unseen split might be caused by over-fitting to some seen scenarios.
+Regarding the room-type losses (rows 3, 4, and 5), we find that for the NDH task both losses boost the performance (\eg, from 3.88 to 4.21 on Val Seen, and from 3.09 to 3.3 on Val Unseen); for the REVERIE task, both losses improve performance on the Val Seen split (the SPL score increases from 39.5 to 42.2, SR from 41.5 to 45.2) while the next-room type loss $\mathcal{L}^{\mathbf{R}_n}$ harms on Val Unseen split.
+This might be caused by the fact that there is no next room mentioned in REVERIE.
+In contrast, its improvement on the Val Seen split could arise from over-fitting to some seen scenarios.